asmat72/my-github-pages-site/README.md

 # my-github-pages-site

-Host a Static Website with GitHub Pages
+Host a Static Website with GitHub Pages.
 Objective
       Deploy a simple static HTML website using GitHub Pages.
 Clone the repository: git clone https://github.com/asmat72/my-github-pages-site.git
 🛠️ Tools Used
-      - GitHub
+      - GitHub.
-      - GitHub Pages
+      - GitHub Pages.
 📦 Deliverables
       - A public GitHub repository
-      - A live website link hosted via GitHub Pages
+      - A live website link hosted via GitHub Pages.
 🚀 Step-by-Step Guide
 Create `index.html`
       - This is the main HTML file for your website.